Skip to Main Content

 3. Impact and Value to Libraries

-• Demonstrates the potential impact of the proposal on enhancing library services, improving user experience, supporting academic research and learning or contributing to the library community.
+• Demonstrates potential impact on enhancing library services, improving user experience, supporting research and learning or contributing to the library community.

 4. Contribution to Diversity and Inclusion

-• Proposal contributes to diversity in perspectives, disciplines, and methodologies.
+• Contributes to diversity in perspectives, disciplines, and methodologies

 5. Presentation and Clarity